iyobo/jollofjs/packages/isvalid/README.md

         schema: { … }
     }

-Finally example 5 shows an advanced usage.
-In this example the array must have at two or less items or exactly 5 items or 8 or more items:
+An array that should have at two or less items, exactly 5 items or 8 or more items:

     {
         type: Array,